Serengeti Safari Camp, Northern Tanzania

 Accommodation and Main Areas

-The Serengeti Safari Camp can accommodate only 12 people.
-Despite being a mobile camp, the Serengeti Safari Camp is surprisingly stylish in the somewhat colonial style of the early African explorers.
+Serengeti Safari Camp can accommodate only 12 people.
+Despite being a mobile camp, this camp is surprisingly stylish in the somewhat colonial style of the early African explorers.
 The traditional tented camp has spacious East African safari tents, completely enclosed and 8ft high with a 14ft by 10ft floor area.

 There are two mess tents at Serengeti Safari Camp, one for dining and one for relaxing – both completely open to the bush at the front.
 Dinners may be served in the mess tent or, more usually, around the campfire under the Serengeti sky.